Inverting Non-Injective Functions with Twin Neural Network Regression: Conclusion

-ITNNR can be trained effectively on data sets with a small number of data points, since the effective training data set size is multiplied by the number of training neighbors.
-The scaling of ITNNR to more complex higher dimensional problems is non-trivial.
-For this reason, in the future, I plan to find strategies to optimally scale this algorithm. \\ The code supporting this article can be found online on github~\cite{PublicInverseTwinNeuralNetworkRegression2026}.
+ITNNR can be trained effectively on data sets that can be represented by a small number of data points, since the effective training data set size is multiplied by the number of training neighbors.
+However, the author does not have access to large computational clusters to examine the scaling of ITNNR to more complex higher dimensional problems. \\ For Image like problems where the data manifold is not simply connected, it might be necessary to embed the data within latent spaces of autoencoders or via contrasitve learning. \\ The code supporting this article can be found online on github~\cite{PublicInverseTwinNeuralNetworkRegression2026}.